Adaptation of a population to a changing environment under the light of quasi-stationarity: Escape from the transitory domain

 \subsection{With deleterious mutations or $d\ge 2$}

+Theorem \ref{O_eT_D} is a direct consequence of Proposition 4.2.2 in \cite{AV_QSD} and the proof is thus omitted.
+The process mainly considered in \cite{AV_QSD} is similar to this one in that there is also a coupling between a population size process $N$ and an adaptation process $X$.
+Both population size processes are defined in the same way in their relation to the process $X$ as

-The proof of Theorem \ref{eT.D} for any given $\rho$ can be easily adapted from Subsection 3.2.5 of \cite{AV_QSD}.
-Indeed, the proofs rely on uniform couplings which ensure --for any of the considered cases-- that the population size decreases sufficiently quickly, and makes large increase very exceptionally.
-Specifically, this proof does not depend at all on the dynamics of $X$.
-The proof developed in the next subsection is an extension of the latter and illustrates the technique.
+Contrary to the current model, $X$ is not evolving in \cite{AV_QSD} as piecewise deterministic with jumps, but as a diffusion process.
+If it changes significantly the proof of the other assumptions (A1) and (A3), this proof of $(A2)$ actually does not depend at all on the dynamics of $X$, as expressed in Proposition 4.2.2 of \cite{AV_QSD}.
+The proof developed in the next subsection is an extension of this one and illustrates the technique. \\

+Let us give a few hints of how it works.
+The proof relies on uniform couplings which ensure that with a probability close to 1, the population size experience drastic decrease sufficiently quickly, be it when it starts at a very large value, when the adaptation is very poor (large $\|X\|$) or when the population is close to extinction.
+In addition, we simply need to prove that the probability of large increase is also very exceptional.

+In practice, we distinguish between 3 different sets of initial conditions depending on which of the above situation is to be considered, like the sets $\cT_\infty$ , $\cT^X_\infty$ and $\cT_0$ from Figure \ref{O_eTA}.
+The above-mentioned estimations provide relations between the 3 exponential moments of return starting from the different sets of initial conditions.
+The decrease estimate proves that, prescribing a fixed time interval, the process exits during this time interval the set of conditions he starts in with a probability sufficiently close to 1.
+The increase estimate makes it possible to control the probability of trajectories rapidly navigating between the different sets of conditions.